GNOME/libdex/docs/integration.md

 Then call [method@Dex.AsyncResult.await] providing the future that will resolve or reject with error.
 One completed, the users provided `callback` will be executed within the active scheduler at time of creation.

-From your finish function, call the appropriate propgate API such as [method@Dex.AsyncResult.propagate_int].
+From your finish function, call the appropriate propagate API such as [method@Dex.AsyncResult.propagate_int].

 ```c
 void